• Skip to primary navigation

 • I used Jamaican sweet potatoes, but you can use any other white potato or even orange sweet potatoes.

-• As per Caribbean culture, meat is washed with lemon/lime/vinegar prior to seasoning.
+• As per Caribbean culture, meat is cleaned with lemon/lime/vinegar prior to seasoning.

 • Use 1 tablespoon dried thyme and ¼ teaspoon allspice if you can't obtain fresh thyme or pimento berries.